andrgig/FSA/README.md

 # Fast Feature Selection for Learning to Rank

-This is the code used in "Fast feature selection for Learning to Rank" (2016) by A. Gigli, C. Lucchese, R. Perego, F. Nardini  http://dl.acm.org/citation.cfm?id=2970433.
+This is the code used in ["Fast feature selection for Learning to Rank" (2016) by A. Gigli, C. Lucchese, R. Perego, F. Nardini](http://dl.acm.org/citation.cfm?id=2970433).

 You can clone it ad run in bash through the following command